Become an Industry Leader in Data Analysis and IT/Business

 - Interpret the tools and techniques related to prescriptive, descriptive, and predictive analytics.

-- Discover the concepts of decision support systems (DSS) for business intelligence (BI), including decision-making, data components, model components, and the use of user interfaces.
+- Discover the concepts of decision support systems (DSS) using the R statistical support package and Python for business intelligence (BI), including decision-making, data components, model components, and the use of user interfaces.

 - Assess various aspects of big data analytics by identifying the tools, technology, applications, use cases, and research directions used in the field.